whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 Does this sound like a fantasy?
 I thought so too, until I was blessed to live briefly in such a place, a nation of thousands of people living across many villages deep in the Amazon forests.

-My short time there in 2015 was utterly magical and changed my life.
+My short time with the Ashaninka in 2015 was utterly magical and changed my life.
 As the Englishman named Mike who invited me said, "you will spend the rest of your life figuring out lessons to learn from these people."

 What I've learned is nothing short of revolutionary for those of us not living this way now.